dualra1n/dualra1n/README.md

 - A computer with macOS or any Linux distro installed (Windows Subsystem for Linux is not supported).
 Live CDs will work.

 # Warnings
 - I am **NOT** responsible for any data loss.
-The user of this program accepts responsibility should something happen to their device.
+The user of this program accepts responsibility if something were happen to their device.
- **If your device is stuck in recovery, please run one of the following commands:**
+ **If your device is stuck in recovery mode, please run one of the following commands:**
    - futurerestore --exit-recovery
    - irecovery -n

 # imporant info about dualboot Versions

-- For devices with A11 SoCs, versions 14.2 and earlier will not boot.
-Therefore, use 14.3 or later versions instead.
+- For devices with A11 SoCs, iOS 14.2 and earlier will fail to boot.
+Therefore, use iOS 14.3 or later instead.

-- Dualbooting iOS 13 only supports 13.6 and 13.7 and will most likely **NOT** go lower!.
+- Dualbooting iOS 13 only supports 13.6 and 13.7 and will most likely **NOT** go lower!
-- iPhones with a capacitive home button (ex. iPhone 7/7+) **WILL NOT HAVE A WORKING HOME BUTTON**.
+- iPhones with a capacitive home button (ex. iPhone 7/7+) on iOS 13 **WILL NOT HAVE A WORKING HOME BUTTON**.
 To get around this you can enable assistive touch in the main iOS and it will pass onto the dualbooted OS

 - for devices that only have 16GB of storage,can use the --downgrade option instead of --dualboot, this is going to remove the main iOS and replace it with whatever you chose to downgrade to.
 To go back to the original iOS that you started with, just restore your device with itunes or whatever tool you use for restoring your device.